 Essentially, whoever examines you during your CDL physical will determine your sleep apnea status, and therefore, your ability to safely drive.
 That seems pretty straightforward, right?
 So, why all of the confusion?

 Lack of a New Law on DOT Physical Sleep Apnea Arouses Confusion

-The confusion stems from the fact that government officials can’t make up their mind.
+The confusion stems from the fact that government officials can’t make up their minds.

 Last year DOT planned to pass a new law on DOT physical sleep apnea that would require sleep apnea testing for drivers.
 Medical examiners, carrier employers, and drivers hoped that a new law would give the industry more direction, as there’s confusion on exactly what is and isn’t allowed when it comes to drivers with sleep apnea.
 However, that law never passed.
 President Donald Trump reduced regulations across industries once he was elected.
 As a result, government officials scrapped the proposed law.
 This change of plans triggered a debate across the trucking industry on whether required testing truck drivers for sleep apnea is good or bad.
 Some feel that the government should regulate truck drivers with sleep apnea.
 Others feel it is unnecessary and invasive.
 No one knows what they’re actually supposed to do about sleep apnea.

 Common Questions on the Non-Existent New Law on DOT Physical Sleep Apnea